BruzaTom/Thomas.Blog/content/blogs.md

 * [Online Resources](resources.html)
 * [Support My Work](donate.html)

+#### Aug-11-2025

+The End of an Era!

+I’ve recently been working on the GUI_planner, and I’ve added a recurring event key-value to the events.
+If an event is recurring daily, weekly, bi-weekly, monthly, or yearly—it now automatically recreates itself based on its associated value.
+This is great for bi-weekly paydays, birthdays, or even monthly bills.

+As of now, I’m content with the planner.
+I have another Python project that’s pretty far along, but it’s a much bigger undertaking.
+It deals with web sockets to gather real-time information from an online server.
+I’m actually on the lookout for my next interesting project, something that’ll teach me more.
+I’ve been thinking about doing some game dev, web dev, or maybe revisiting my old Unity project.

+Right now, I’m just enjoying the feeling of completion with the planner.
+It’s all one script and its respective data files, which store locally on the user’s PC.
+I started it back when I wasn’t thinking about modular scripts.
+I program so differently now compared to a year ago.
+I did my best to make the code modular with functions, but splitting it into separate scripts would’ve been nice.
+Maybe that’ll be a side project, un-noobing the planner!

+All that being said, the program works really well on Windows and Linux.
+You can clone the repo and simply run main.py and boom, your event handling becomes much more manageable.

+You can find the repo [here.](https://github.com/BruzaTom/GUI_planner)

 #### Aug-2-2025

 “Inspiration exists, but it has to find you working.” – Pablo Picasso